Sodium cromoglicate drops are used to treat red, watery, itchy eyes caused by allergies such as hay fever.

 |Mild eye irritation such as burning or stinging, blurred vision||These usually disappear within a few minutes of applying the eye drops.
 Do not drive and do not use tools or machines until your vision is clear|

 Bottles of eye drops contain preservatives which some people can develop an allergic reaction to.
 If your eye becomes red or inflamed because of using the drops, contact your doctor for advice.
+Long-term use of preserved eye drops may lead to eye irritation and symptoms of dry eyes.

 How to store sodium cromoglicate eye drops